vicsharp-shibusa/csharp-webapi-setup-tests/README.md

 - In "Brute Force" mode, the test eventually fails because the **database can't handle the volume of concurrent connections**.
 I **pulled Dapper** out and rolled my own set of IDbConnection extensions.
-All the follows is related to chasing that rabbit.
+All that follows is related to chasing that rabbit.

 - **Made DbProperties disposable.**
 In `Test.Alpha`, the repositories (the data access components) and DbProperties are `Scoped`, therefore the db connections they hold are closed and disposed of at the end of the HttpRequest cycle.